Blasphemy law in Australia: Queensland

 The criminal law of Queensland was codified in 1899 with the enactment of the Criminal Code Act 1899 (Qld).
 Sir Samuel Walker Griffith, who was responsible for the development of the Code, stated that it did not include those provisions of English law which were "manifestly obsolete or inapplicable to Australia".
 All blasphemy offences were abolished in Queensland by the combined operation of Section 5 of the Code that abolished the common law offences of blasphemy and blasphemous libel and repealed the Blasphemy Act 1697 and the absence of any offence of blasphemy or blasphemous libel in the Code.

 The Objectionable Literature Act 1954 (Qld) allowed the state to prevent the distribution of literature which is blasphemous, but was repealed in 1991.

+The Anti-Discrimination Act 1991 (Qld) allows a person to file a complaint against anyone who commits "religious vilification," but the conduct must be directed at a person or a group of people, so it does not prohibit blasphemy outright.